pratikkumar15/mywebsite/content/publication/journal-article/AnnRev22/index.md

 ---
-title: "Melding synthetic molecules and genetically encoded proteins to forge new tools for neuroscience"
+title: "Melding Synthetic Molecules and Genetically Encoded Proteins to Forge New Tools for Neuroscience"
 authors:
 - Pratik Kumar
 - Luke D. Lavis